U.S. airlines scrap hundreds of Christmas Day flights due to Omicron | Business

 U.S. airlines scrap hundreds of Christmas Day flights due to Omicron

+"We are working hard to rebook as many people as possible and get them on their way for the holidays," she said.
+Winter weather and Omicron forced Delta Air Lines to scrub 344 mainline and connection flights on Saturday, of its approximately 3,000 scheduled flights, "after exhausting all options and resources to prevent those cancellations," a spokesperson for the company said, adding that the negative impact on operations were likely to persist on Sunday.

 U.S. airlines canceled more than 900 flights on Saturday, the second straight day of massive cancellations as surging COVID-19 infections have sidelined some pilots and other crew members, upending plans for tens of thousands of holiday travelers over the Christmas weekend.
-A total of 913 Christmas Day flights, including domestic flights and those into or out of the country, were canceled, up from 690 on Christmas Eve, according to a running tally on flight-tracking website FlightAware.com.
-Around 1,110 flights were delayed.
+A total of 937 Christmas Day flights, including domestic flights and those into or out of the country, were canceled, up from 690 on Christmas Eve, according to a running tally on flight-tracking website FlightAware.com.
+Nearly 1,500 flights were delayed.

 The Christmas holidays are typically a peak time for air travel, but the rapid spread of the highly transmissible Omicron variant has led to a sharp increase in COVID-19 infections, forcing airlines to cancel flights as pilots and crew need to be quarantined.
-United Airlines canceled 230 flights, a company spokesperson said.
+United Airlines canceled 230 flights while American Airlines called off 90 mainline flights, representatives for the companies said in separate statements.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)